 Mint comes in many different varieties, but today we’ll look at one of the more popular kinds to grow indoors, spearmint.
-Spearmint is a fairly easy to grow, and it can last for many years if it has been properly cared for.
-Spearmint can be quite invasive though, so best to give it it’s own space.
+Spearmint is fairly easy to grow, and it can last for many years if it has been properly cared for.
+Spearmint can be quite invasive though, so best to give it its own space.
 Today we’ll look at how to grow spearmint indoors!

 Planting Spearmint